Copy Guidelines

 • Division of Information Technology Services - Information Technology Services - ITS

-• Division of Research and Economic Development - Research and Economic Development - DORED
+• Division of Research - Research and Economic Development - Division of Research

 • Division of Student Affairs - Student Affairs